 Once you've done so, you'll be able to look into each of the phases for the current iteration and compare it to prior iterations and other development teams.
 Then you can drill in further on any bottlenecks you find.

-2. Improve Workflows With Alerts and Automation
+2. Improve Workflows With Automation

 The first step of automation is everyone's favorite: continuous integration and continuous deployment.
 I'm sure I don't need to go into these in much detail.
 It's enough to say that using CI/CD to automatically manage releases saves a huge amount of manual work.